Ben Kunes

 Safe Money Retirement Group

-As you approach retirement, one of the biggest concerns may be outliving your savings.
-After all, the prospect of running out of money later in life when you're less able to generate income is a significant source of stress for many.
+As you approach retirement, one of your biggest concerns may be outliving your savings.
+After all, the prospect of running out of money later in life when you’re less able to generate income is stressful.
 A Qualified Longevity Annuity Contract (QLAC) may help alleviate this worry by providing a guaranteed income stream throughout your later years.

 What is a QLAC?